AI use cases for logistics industry

 3. Route optimization

-Route planning and optimization is about finding the most efficient route for transportation, utilizing the maximum capacity of vehicles—all while understanding in-depth traffic and routes.
+AI use cases in transportation are route planning and optimization, aimed at finding the most efficient route, utilizing the max capacity of vehicles—all while understanding in-depth traffic and routes.

 Imagine you have 10 vehicles, 10 places to deliver each with 10 stops in between.
 The probabilities and possibilities can shoot up for finding the best route to deliver maximum products consuming the least amounts of fuel.
 AI-based route optimization can reduce computational complexities here so you can have better resource utilization and on-time delivery at reduced costs.